StudioMystery/StudioMysteryWebsite/content/blog/why-did-gaming-struggle-in-2024 150e42cd90a780469aecd97ec5d4b63e.md

 If you are making decisions based on ego, or the bottom line, you’re going to eventually run afoul of your consumer.

 If the vast majority of players don’t like your decisions, or just don’t want the content, you are not adding latent value, you are subtracting it.
+Even if you're still making a profit.

+## Beyond Profit

 I believe there is real friction when a player looks through a cosmetic store, at all the content they’ll never use, blatantly aware that the company behind the game is manipulating them.